 Looking for fun things to do in Macon, Georgia?
 This under-the-radar Georgia city might just be your next favorite weekend escape.

 Macon has that small-town charm mixed with just the right amount of things to do.
-We ended up there kind of by accidentโand loved it.
-Itโs a city with great food, friendly folks, music history, and cherry blossoms that seriously wow in the spring.
+We ended up there kind of by accidentβand loved it.
+Itβs a city with great food, friendly folks, music history, and cherry blossoms that seriously wow in the spring.

 If you’re looking for a charming getaway packed with good eats and interesting spots, here’s how to make the most of your time in Macon.